 Mental Health difficulties can, in some cases, be an indicator that a child has suffered or is at risk of suffering abuse, neglect or exploitation.
 Poor or deteriorating mental health can also be a safeguarding concern in its own right.
-Our staff know to be alert to behavioural signs that suggest a child may be experiencing mental health difficulties or be at risk of developing mental health difficulties.
+Our staff know to be alert to behavioural signs that suggest a child may be experiencing mental health or be at risk of developing one.